 A periodical payment is paid annually – and tax-free – for each year of a person’s life.
-Lump sum settlements only were considered unsatisfactory because claimants faced a task of managing a large fund over many years and would often try to preserve the fund due to uncertainties about the future.
+Lump sum settlements were considered unsatisfactory because claimants faced the task of managing a large sum of money over many years and would often try to preserve the fund due to uncertainties about the future.
 A lump sum might not cover any inflation in care costs, and, if badly invested or mismanaged, people were left with an element of uncertainty about their future income.

 Following a serious injury, there may be a lot of uncertainty regarding finances and care – especially when someone’s condition means that they can no longer work.
 A periodical payment can offer reassurance in knowing that a regular annual income will be received every year for the rest of their life.